mkpascal/mkpascal.net/projects/c9radio.md

 C9 Radio is an officially recognized French non-profit internet radio station that I'm deeply committed to maintaining.
 My responsibilities include day-to-day team management and the overall upkeep of all technical services.

 Additionally, my role covers the technical aspects of broadcasting, including streaming delivery, radio automation and audio processing.
-Furthermore, I've led the effort to transition our previous legacy website from a PHP / jQuery stack to a Rails / React stack.
+Furthermore, I've led the effort to transition our previous legacy website from a PHP / jQuery stack to a Rails / Turbo Hotwire + React stack.

 I'm also entrusted with the role of ensuring that the APIs, essential for the mobile apps, is always up to date.